Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Introduction

 \subsection{Acknowledgements}

 This paper would not have been possible without the help, guidance, and careful reading of my two advisors.
-I am grateful to Sebastián Barbieri for suggesting that translation-like actions would work to prove \thmref{aplication}, and for helping me with many details.
-I am also grateful to Cristóbal Rojas for providing the computability background which took me to Medvedev degrees of complexity, and finally to ask \thmref{aplication}.
+I am grateful to Sebastián Barbieri for suggesting that translation-like actions would work to prove \Cref{thm:medvedev-degrees-of-effective-subshifts}, and for helping me with many details.
+I am also grateful to Cristóbal Rojas for providing the computability background which took me to Medvedev degrees of complexity, and finally to ask \Cref{thm:medvedev-degrees-of-effective-subshifts}.
+Part of this work was done during a research stay at Institut de Mathématiques de Toulouse under the supervision of Mathieu Sablik, and I am also indebted to his hospitality.

-This research was supported by ANID 21201185 doctorado nacional, and the project CID\textit{ }computing with infinite Data.
+This research was partially supported by ANID 21201185 doctorado nacional, ANID/Basal National Center for Artificial Intelligence CENIA FB210017, and the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 731143.